HEAVERS FARM PRIMARY SCHOOL SEN INFORMATION REPORT 2020/21

 You can contact any of these members of staff through the main school switchboard: 020 8653 5434

 OUTSIDE AGENCIES AND SERVICES

-We use a range of outside agencies; who we use depends on the individual needs of the pupils and families.
+We use a range of outside agencies, depending on the individual needs of pupils and their families.
 Some of the agencies we use offer support to pupils and families in school; others offer support out of school for families of children with additional needs.

 Here are the agencies and services that we use most frequently:

 Our Educational Psychologist, Dr. Louise Lombardi, works for Total Inclusion which is part of our independent service contract.
 Louise visits Heavers Farm at least once a month.

 Children are referred to Louise if teachers, or parents, feel that a child is not making expected progress given the amount of support they are receiving or have identified a barrier to learning.